Bug report #9030

 This issue is related to Feature #8180, but it's not a duplicate – in the case of this issue, the user is not even informed, and it's impossible to use WMS layers without saving the password in the file.

 The only way to avoid this issue right now is to either not use a password-enabled WMS layer at all, or change the password in the QGS file (which results in an error upon loading the file and the layers are then removed upon loading).

 This is present on QGIS 2.0.1.

-#2 Updated by Jürgen Fischer almost 7 years ago
+#2 Updated by Jürgen Fischer over 7 years ago

 - Status changed from Open to Closed